 The Love and Loss Project by April Boyd, MSW

 Glow in the Woods has multiple contributors, all of whom have lost little lives.
-Kate Inglis, primary contributor, has also written a beautiful book entitled, Notes for the Everlost: A Field Guide to Grief, reflecting on her experience of losing a twin son after a gruelling stay in the NICU.
-Glow in the Woods provides multiple resources such a book list, frequently updated writings of grief and loss, and discussion forum.
+Kate Inglis, the primary contributor, has also written a beautiful book entitled, Notes for the Everlost: A Field Guide to Grief, reflecting on her experience of losing a twin son after a grueling stay in the NICU.
+Glow in the Woods provides multiple resources such a book list, frequently updated writings of grief and loss, and a discussion forum.

 Still Standing Magazine: Surviving the Aftermath of Loss and Infertility

-A collaborative blog, Still Standing explores loss from many angles and includes supportive resources for the full spectrum of loss from infertility, miscarriage, stillbirth and neonatal loss.
+A collaborative blog, Still Standing explores loss from many angles and includes supportive resources for the full spectrum of loss from infertility, miscarriage, stillbirth, and neonatal loss.
 They have multiple articles for bereaved fathers, an under-supported group of loss parents, advocacy avenues, and supports for friends and family on navigating the delicate issue of supporting a grieving friend.